jitsi/jitsi-meet/android/README.md

 #### setWelcomePageEnabled(boolean)

 Sets whether the Welcome page is enabled.
-See `getWelcomePageEnabled` for more information.
+See `isWelcomePageEnabled` for more information.

 NOTE: Must be called (if at all) before `loadURL`/`loadURLString` for it to take